Making Love vs Sex: 11 Key Differences

 3. Foreplay

 When making love, engage in foreplay, which includes touching, cuddling, and kissing.
-This helps to build tension and anticipation in the atmosphere, enhancing the emotional connection between both parties, and it helps to better understand love vs sexuality.
+This helps to build tension and anticipation in the atmosphere, enhancing the emotional connection between both partners, and it helps to better understand love vs sexuality.

-- Quick tip: Slow down—focus on one part of your partner’s body at a time.
+- Quick tip: Slow down, focus on one part of your partner’s body at a time.

 4. Eye contact